JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part11_Search_Trees/part11_00_search_trees.md

   * Let
     * z : the parent of the removed black leaf
     * T_heavy : the sibling subtree of the removed black leaf
-      * Exactly one more black depth compared to T_light (Consider the existence of y)
+      * Exactly one more black depth compared to T_light (due to the deletion of the black leaf in T_light)
     * y : the root of T_heavy
     * T_light : the empty subtree of the removed black leaf
 <p align="center">